9 Reasons to Buy Your Glasses Online — and How to Get a Pair for $38

-On a typical day, you’ll find me blogging from my couch wearing sweats and glasses with my 10-year-old lab Franklin at my side.
+On a typical day, you’ll find me working from my couch wearing sweats and glasses with my 10-year-old Labrador retriever Franklin at my side.

 When I got my first pair of glasses in 10th grade, I hated them — but I’ve actually grown to love them.